bluescan/bip39tools/README.md

 can happen if the sentence was generated outside of the software in question.
 If it were saying 'compute the checksum, and then validate it', then of course it will match, as it will be the same software that computes it both times, so if there were a coding mistake, say, in generating the SHA256 hash, it would go unnoticed.
 That leads me to believe the 'warning' is when an externally supplied word-phrase is being validated, but the fact that it's a 'warning' and not an outright rejection leads me to believe a sentence without a matching checksum can still be used (which would allow dice to be used without any computer involvement).
 Next paragraph:

 "The described method also provides plausible deniability, because every passphrase generates a valid seed (and thus a deterministic wallet) but only the correct one will make the desired wallet available."

-So here it says it's a valid seed, but NOT to make the wallet available.
+So here it says it generates a valid seed, but NOT to make the wallet available.
 What is a wallet implementer to do?
 I know what I'd do if someone was importing a mnemonic -- I'd ignore the checksum completely and allow the user to access their funds.
 If they entered it wrong they'll know soon enough as all balances will be zero.
-However, not everyone is me, so the only conclusion is that users generating their seed for the first time must err on the side of caution.
+However, not everyone is me, so the only conclusion is that users generating their mnemonic phrase for the first time must err on the side of caution.
 The hash must be valid.
 For a 24 word mnemonic sentence, a computer must be involved... calculating a SHA256 hash without one is an exercise in insanity.

 ### Hardware Setup
 This leads to the question of what to do if you want your own source of randomness.
 This software needs those entropy bits to compute the checksum.
-I'm toying with the idea of running it on an air-gapped Raspberry Pi.
+I'm toying with the idea of running it on an air-gapped Raspberry Pi Zero (non-W).
 Something like that.
 More to fill out in this section.